evennia/evennia/docs/source/Howto/Starting/Building-Quickstart.md

     sethelp/add History = At the dawn of time ...

-Next we will take a little detour to look at the _Tutorial World_.
-This is a little solo adventure that comes with Evennia, a showcase for some of the things that are possible.
+You will now find your new `History` entry in the `help` list and read your help-text with `help History`.

 ## Adding a World

-After this brief introduction to building you may be ready to see a more fleshed-out example.
+After this brief introduction to building and using in-game commands you may be ready to see a more fleshed-out example.
 Evennia comes with a tutorial world for you to explore.
 We will try that out in the next section.

 [prev lesson](Starting-Part1) | [next lesson](Tutorial-World-Introduction)